sardana-org/sardana/doc/source/users/scan.rst

     Its value is a dictionary with keys pointing to the server side directory and values to the client side directory/ies (string or list of strings).

+**OutputCols**
+    Select a subset of the scan output columns to be printed.
+Two different ways of specifying the selected colums exists.
+First, by specifying an integer number e.g. 2 means print just the very first two colums.
+    Second, by specifying a list of string identifiers e.g. scan elements URIs or the scan record metadata identifiers: "point_nb", "timestamp".
+    The original order of colums is not changed.
+This feature is similar to the *expconf* enable/disable output.

 **ScanDir**
     Its value is of string type and indicates an absolute path to the directory where scan data will be stored.